-- 315.5.1 The start area is prepared with a start line and a pre-start line that are 1 meter apart. - 315.5.2 Electronic and/or mechanical start gates can be used if approved by the Jury. - 315.5.2.1 Use of start gates is mandatory at OWG, WSC, WC, U23 WSC and JWSC competitions. - 315.5.23 Competitors are organised on the pre-start line where instructions are given and start lanes designated.
+- The start area is prepared with a start line and a pre-start line that are 1 meter apart. - 315.5.2 Competitors are organised on the pre-start line where instructions are given and start lanes designated.
 The starter will give the command "take your start positions" and the competitors advance to the start line where they must place their poles behind the start line and/or start gates.
-When all competitors are at the start line, the starter will give the command "Set" and all the competitors must remain motionless until the starter gives the start signal. - 315.5.34 Starts that do not use gates follow the same principles and procedures as stated above. - 315.5.45 Competitors must use classical technique and are not allowed to leave their assigned tracks within marked corridors the first 10-15 m after the start line. - 315.5.56 Example of a start list for Heat Starts can be found at http://medias3.fis-ski.com/pdf/2017/CC/2221/2017CC2221SL.pdf
+When all competitors are at the start line, the starter will give the command "Set" and all the competitors must remain motionless until the starter gives the start signal. - 315.5.3 Starts that do not use gates follow the same principles and procedures as stated above. - 315.5.4 Competitors must use classical technique and are not allowed to leave their assigned tracks within marked corridors the first 10-15 m after the start line. - 315.5.5 Example of a start list for Heat Starts can be found at http://medias3.fis-ski.com/pdf/2017/CC/2221/2017CC2221SL.pdf